Do you need a UX Certificate or Degree

 User experience, sometimes simply called UX, is growing in significance within many organizations.
 Companies that previously had only developers and business analysts have realized that UX plays a significant role in the success of apps and websites.
 As companies look to hire UX professionals, it can leave professionals wondering if they need a UX certificate or UX degree to get a user experience job.
-Here we explore the impact of UX certificates and other training on the job market.
+Here we explore the impact of UX certificates and UX degrees along with other user experience training on the job market.

 Who really needs UX Certificate

 Those who are just getting started in the user experience field benefit from a formal UX certificate or degree program, while those who have been working in related fields may only need selective UX training, such as UX courses on specific topics in the field of user experience.
 Many UX professionals working today did not earn a degree in a UX-specific field, but learned their trade on the job.
 While on-the-job experience is helpful, it is not an option when companies are looking to hire an individual with UX skills that are ready-to-go.
 For those without previous experience, a formal UX education provides an opportunity to build a portfolio of work that can show both the user experience process as well as demonstrate skills.
 Those currently working in the UX field may consider obtaining UX Certification to validate their existing skills.

 While the demand for user experience designers exceeds the number of people with formal UX training, most employers are not willing to hire individuals based upon their interest in the field.
 Employers want job candidates with both an interest in the field and related skills which enables them to start contributing to design and development projects.
 Job seekers can use a formal UX education to demonstrate formal education and interest to a future employer.
 As you learn essential UX design principles you can also start building a portfolio of projects which can be showcased to current or future employers.
 The UX classes or certificate can also be added to LinkedIn profile and resume